FirstDraftGIS/marge/PIPELINE.md

 # PIPELINE
 This file describes the pipeline

-### Set Up
-*After the data is downloaded and split the pipeline forks into separate testing and training pipelines*
-1) Download data used for training and testing
+# Split
-2) Split data used for training and testing into separate files
+Split your data into a training and testing group using `python3 split.py`

-### Training Pipeline
-1) Preprocess Training Data
-2) Train
+# Train

-### Testing Pipeline
-1) Preprocess Testing Data
-2) Test
+Train all three models using `python3 train.py`